Edward Mardigian: Education and career

 Losing his mother at the age of 12 was very difficult for young Edward, but was not enough to slow him down, and by the age of 15 he joined his brothers at the Ford Motor Company, enrolling in the Trade School in Highland Park, MI.
 He entered the industrial field as a tool and die designing apprentice student.
 He graduated in 1928 with excellent marks and was offered a great position with Ford Motor Company in Detroit.

 In 1930 Mardigian left Ford Motor Company and joined Chrysler Corporation, which allowed him to attend night classes at the Detroit Institute of Technology and Wayne State University, where he soon would earn the equivalent of a high school diploma and the training of a mechanical engineer.

 By 1933 he had the knowledge, education and passion to begin an exciting and successful career.
 In that year, Mardigian accepted the position of Assistant Chief Tool Designer with Briggs Manufacturing Company.
-In 1934 Briggs sent Mardigian to London, England to supervise the first major tooling program at their Dagenham plant, and in 1936 he returned to the United States to head up the process and estimating department, which he would lead through the difficult and early part of the second World War.
+In 1934 Briggs sent Mardigian to London, to supervise the first major tooling program at their Dagenham plant, and in 1936 he returned to the United States to head up the process and estimating department, which he would lead through the difficult and early part of the Second World War.

 Mardigian left Briggs in 1943 and formed a tool and die company called Oakman Engineering Co., and the following year bought a major stake in Northern Engineering Co.
 These two companies would later enter the production realm and become known as the Mardigian Corporation.

 Philanthropy

-Armenian Community
+Armenian community

-In 1984 Mr. Mardigian helped assure the future of the then forming Armenian Assembly of America by making a contribution to that organizations endowment fund.
+In 1984, Mr. Mardigian helped assure the future of the then-forming Armenian Assembly of America by making a contribution to that organizations endowment fund.
 Helen Mardigian is a life Trustee of the Armenian Assembly of America.

 Armenian Church

-The Helen and Edward Mardigian Institute is a highly successful training program for educators, particularly for Sunday School teachers without a professional education background.
-The program helps them reach out to children by providing on-going training, inspiration, and encouragement free of charge to local Sunday School staffs across the Eastern Diocese.
+The Helen and Edward Mardigian Institute is a highly successful training program for educators, particularly for Sunday school teachers without a professional education background.
+The program helps them reach out to children by providing ongoing training, inspiration, and encouragement free of charge to local Sunday school staffs across the Eastern Diocese.
 The program takes place bi-annually at the Diocesan Center in New York City and at the St. Nersess Armenian Seminary.

-The Mardigian Institute was founded in 1978 and has trained more than 350 Sunday School educators.
-The program is organized by the staff of the Diocese’s Department of Youth and takes small groups of around 10 students at a time for 1 week courses which include demonstrations, lectures and discussions of Christian faith.
+The Mardigian Institute was founded in 1978 and has trained more than 350 Sunday school educators.
+The program is organized by the staff of the Diocese’s Department of Youth and takes small groups of around 10 students at a time for one-week courses, which include demonstrations, lectures and discussions of Christian faith.

 Along with Alex and Marie Manoogian, Edward and Helen Mardigian were major benefactors of St. John's Armenian Church in Southfield, MI.